Skip to main content

 Key Facts

-3. The notice lists seven charges, including partisan conduct, deliberate obstruction of electoral‑fraud investigations, mass disenfranchisement and alleged misuse of Special Intensive Revision (SIR).
+3. Seven charges were listed, including partisan conduct, obstruction of electoral‑fraud investigations, mass disenfranchisement and misuse of Special Intensive Revision (SIR).

 Background & Context